lkekana/password-generator/README.md

 cd password-generator

 # to install it in your path
-go build -trimpath -ldflags -s cp passwords-generator /usr/local/bin/
+go build -trimpath -ldflags="-s -w" sudo cp passwords-generator /usr/local/bin/

-# (optional) to install the 'pwd' alias
-cp passwords-generator /usr/local/bin/

 # to run the code, without installing
 go run .